codelingo/docs/docs/concepts/tenets.md

 # ...
 tenets:
   - name: four-or-less
-    doc: Functions in this module should take a maximum of four arguments.
     flows:
       codelingo/review:
         comment: Please write functions that only take a maximum of four arguments.